cakephp/docs/en/controllers/components/authentication.rst

 Supporting legacy systems is a good idea, but it is even better to keep your database with the latest security advancements.
-The following section will explain how to migrate from one hashing algorithm to CakePHP's default
+The following section will explain how to migrate from one hashing algorithm to CakePHP's default.

 Changing Hashing Algorithms
 ---------------------------